Nordstrom/win_domain/README.md

 ## Description

 This LWRP cookbook is to provide a tool for full-stack app teams to join arbitrary Windows server instances to an Active Directory domain.
 It does *not* enforce any hostname standard.
-In order to do so you must possess the following:
+In order to do use this cookbook, you must possess the following:

 * A service account and password with which you can authenticate to Active Directory
 * A dedicated Active Directory OU where your service account has permissions to manage computer accounts.